centrify/centrify-samples-API-Python/README.md

 # /Uprest/GetUpData
   getUpData.py - example snippet of returning information for all applications that are deployed for a specific user

+# /CDirectoryService/GetUsers
+  getUsers.py - example snippet of getting a list of all cloud directory users

 # /UserMgmt/GetUserInfo
   getUserInfo.py - example snippet of retrieving detailed information for a user